Click here to give to the Madagascar Cyclone Relief Fund

 The Holy Scriptures

-We believe that the whole Bible is inspired in the sense that holy men of God “were moved by the Holy Spirit” to write the very words of Scripture.
+We believe that the whole Bible is inspired in the sense that holy men of God were moved by the Holy Spirit to write the very words of Scripture.
 This divine inspiration extends equally and fully to every portion in the original manuscripts.

 We believe the Bible to be the true center of Christian union and the supreme standard by which all human conduct, creeds, and opinions shall be tried.
-(Mark 12:26; Luke 24:27,44; John 5:39; Acts 1:16, 17:2-3, 18:28, 26:22-23, 28:23-27; Rom.
+(Mark 12:26; Luke 24:27,44; John 5:39; Acts 1:16,17:2-3,18:28,26:22-23,28:23-27; Rom.
 15:4; I Cor.
-2:13, 10:11; II Tim.
+2:13,10:11; II Tim.
 3:14-17; II Pet.
 1:19-21)

 The Godhead

-We believe in one Triune God, existing in three persons, Father, Son, and Holy Spirit, eternal in being, identical in essence (not three separate Gods or modes of existence), equal in power and glory, and having the same divine attributes and perfections.
+We believe in one Triune God, existing in three persons, Father, Son, and Holy Spirit, eternal in being, identical in essence (neither three separate Gods, nor one God for whom the Father, Son, and Holy Spirit are mere modes of manifestation taken on at different times), equal in power and glory, and having the same divine attributes and perfections.
+We believe that the Triune God chose to reveal Himself to His creation and through the Holy Scripture.
 (Deut.
 6:4; Isa.
-45:22, 48:16; Matt.
+45:22,48:16; Matt.
 28:19; I Cor.
 8:6; II Cor.
 13:14; Phil 2:6; Rev. 4:11)

 Creation